Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees: Applications: Convergence Guarantees for Adam-family Methods

 Therefore, we can conclude that Algorithm \ref{Alg:ADAM} follows the framework in \eqref{Eq_framework}.
 Then from Theorem \ref{The_convergence}, we can conclude that almost surely, every cluster point of $\{\xk\}$ is a $\D_f$-stationary point of $f$ and the sequence $\{f(\xk)\}$ converges.
 This completes the proof. \end{proof}

 Since $\kappa$ can be set to $1$ in AMSGrad, the following corollary illustrates that AMSGrad converges with any combination of the parameters $\tau_1, \tau_2 >0$.
-This improves the results in \citet{reddi2019convergence}. \begin{coro} For any sequence $\{\xk\}$ generated by Algorithm \ref{Alg:ADAM} with AMSGrad updating scheme in Table \ref{Table_Adaptive_algs}.
+This improves the results in \citet{reddi2019convergence}, where $f$ is assumed to be differentiable, while the stepsizes are chosen as $\eta_k = \ca{O}(k^{-\frac{1}{2}})$. \begin{coro} For any sequence $\{\xk\}$ generated by Algorithm \ref{Alg:ADAM} with AMSGrad updating scheme in Table \ref{Table_Adaptive_algs}.
 Suppose Assumption \ref{Assumption_Implementation_f} and Assumption \ref{Assumption_Implementation} hold.
 Then almost surely, every cluster point of $\{\xk\}$ is a $\D_f$-stationary point of $f$ and the sequence $\{f(\xk)\}$ converges. \end{coro}

-Finally, the following corollary demonstrates that under mild assumptions, with almost every initial points and stepsizes in Algorithm \ref{Alg:ADAM}, the generated sequence $\{\xk\}$ can find the stationary points in the sense of Clarke subdifferential almost surely.
-Therefore, although AD algorithms may introduce spurious stationary points for $f$, Algorithm \ref{Alg:ADAM} can avoid such spurious stationary points for almost every choice of initial points and stepsizes. \begin{coro} For any sequence $\{\xk\}$ generated by Algorithm \ref{Alg:ADAM}.
-Suppose Assumption \ref{Assumption_Implementation_f} and Assumption \ref{Assumption_Implementation} hold.
-Moreover, we assume \begin{enumerate} \item There exists a prefixed sequences $\{\nu_{k}\}$ and a scaling parameter $c \in (c_{\min},c_{\max})$ such that
+Finally, the following corollary demonstrates that under mild assumptions, with almost every initial point and stepsize in Algorithm \ref{Alg:ADAM}, the generated sequence $\{\xk\}$ can find the stationary points in the sense of Clarke subdifferential almost surely.
+Therefore, although AD algorithms may introduce spurious stationary points for $f$, Algorithm \ref{Alg:ADAM} can avoid such spurious stationary points for almost every choice of initial points and stepsizes.